Google Fonts

+Popular fonts in the Google Fonts library include Roboto, Open Sans, Lato, Oswald and Montserrat.
+National Fonts and PT Fonts are also available in the Google Fonts library.

 History

-Google Fonts was launched in 2010 and revamped in 2011, 2016, and 2020.
+Google Fonts was launched in 2010 and revamped in 2011, 2016, 2020 and 2023.

 On March 3, 2020, Google updated the catalog website with support for variable fonts.
 On March 2, 2021, the Google Fonts team announced they were adding support for open source icons.

 Font library

-As of November 2025, Google Fonts had 1,482 font families, including 288 variable font families.
+As of November 2025, Google Fonts had 1894 font families, including 525 variable font families.

 The library is maintained through Google Fonts' GitHub repository, where all font files can be obtained directly.
 Source files for many of the fonts are available from git repositories within the Google Fonts' GitHub organization, along with libre software tools used by the Google Fonts community.

 Licenses and distribution

 Most of the fonts are released under the SIL Open Font License 1.1, while some are released under the Apache License; both are libre licenses.

 The font library is also distributed by Monotype's SkyFonts and Adobe's Edge Web Fonts and Adobe Fonts (formerly Typekit) services.